matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghpull:`17090`: DOCS: add examples of how one "should" use Bbox
 * :ghpull:`17110`: Simplify connection of the default key_press and button_press handlers.
 * :ghpull:`17070`: Cleanups to Qt backend.
-* :ghpull:`17099`: Make Spines accessable by the attributes.
 * :ghpull:`16776`: Make cursor text precision actually correspond to pointing precision.
 * :ghpull:`17026`:  Add eslint & prettier, and re-format JS
 * :ghpull:`17091`: Make sure slider uses "x" sign before multiplicative factor.